-CJAD 210 - Introduction to Criminal Justice Administration (4)

-CJAD 240 - Introduction to Criminology (4)

-SOCL 335 - Applied Research Methods (4)
+CJAD 210 - Introduction to Criminal Justice Administration (4) CJAD 240 - Introduction to Criminology (4) PUAD 295 - American Government in Action (4) SOCL 335 - Applied Research Methods (4)

 Any undergraduate courses offered by the University except developmental education courses.

 A maximum of 8 credit hours of specific Master of Public Administration courses can be substituted.
 Contact your Academic Advisor for information concerning the Joint BS/MPA Programs of Study and graduate admission requirements.